Corneal Transplantation In Johannesburg, South Africa

 Corneal transplants are usually placed during an outpatient procedure, and most patients are able to return to work within 2 weeks after surgery.
 Dr. Guglielmetti will prescribe antibiotic and corticosteroid eye drops to help the eye heal and to prevent graft rejection.
 Since the cornea doesn’t contain blood vessels, the rejection rate for corneal grafts is extremely low.
 Some patients experience eye itching or irritation for the first few days after the procedure.
 Vision may change during the initial months after the procedure, but it continues to improve throughout the first year.

-More about Dr. Guglielmetti
+More About Dr. Guglielmetti

 Dr. Guglielmetti remains on the forefront of corneal transplant techniques.
 He has years of experience working with corneal conditions, including a fellowship at Moorfields Eye Hospital in London.
 He is dedicated to researching and learning the most advanced ways to perform each procedure he offers at JHB Vision Clinic.
-Dr. Guglielmetti is also a leading LASIK surgeon in Johannesburg and performs cataract surgeries and “touchless” transPRK.
+Dr. Guglielmetti is also a leading LASIK surgeon and performs cataract surgeries and “touchless” transPRK.

 Schedule Your Corneal Transplant Surgery Today!